 Got serenaded by a man with a rose who insisted I have it because I was a “beautiful lady.”

-And (begrudgingly) walked past a good doggo without petting him.
+And (begrudgingly) walked past a good doggo without petting them.

-Until I ended up at Piazza San Marco, the principal public square of Venice, just in time for sunset.
+Until my walk took me to Piazza San Marco, the principal public square of Venice, just in time for sunset.

 Walking around Venice was magical.
 To say it was beautiful beyond words would be completely unoriginal.
 But that doesn’t detract from the truth of it.
-Venice is every bit as atmospheric as you imagine it’s going to be.
-The waterways just as busy and the small winding alleyways just as romantic.
+Whether you walk around by yourself, or take a guided tour Venice is every bit as atmospheric as you imagine it’s going to be.
+The waterway’s just as busy and the small winding alleyways just as romantic.
 It was postcard perfect.
 If that postcard had been chopped up into random segments to make the most beautifully complex puzzle.

 Walking around Venice made me realise that it was a place where all of the little things, like the stench that many find repugnant (but to me reminded me of Bangkok and instantly had me feeling homesick), or the shimmering water against the Gothic vanilla cream facades, or the people spilling out of tiny bars as they enjoyed overspilling glasses of wine and plates of Cicchetti, that made it what it was.
 It was a place that even with the thousands of tourists (including myself) descending upon it, still had a distinct charm which could be found just outside of the main walkways.